 - a.
 Professional Education Test (PED) - b.
-General Knowledge Test (GKT) or CLAST (if taken prior to July 1, of 2002) - c.
+General Knowledge Test (GKT) - c.
 Subject Area Exam (SAE) in Mathematics Education 5-9 or 9-12 - d.
 Evidence of student teaching experience or have a minimum of one (1) year of full-time teaching experience in a K-12 school.

-Florida Teacher Certification Examinations (FTCE) - Passing scores on the following areas: Subject Area Exam (SAE) in Mathematics Education 5-9 or 9-12
+Florida Teacher Certification Examinations (FTCE) - Passing scores on the following areas:

+Subject Area Exam (SAE) in Mathematics Education 5-9 or 9-12

-Specialization: Multicultural Early Intervention Noncertification Track (Major Code F574)
+Specialization: Multicultural Early Intervention